oceanspace/oceanspace.github.io/pages/about.md

 layout: page
 title: About
 permalink: about.html
-description: Thoughts about our planet and data
+description: Thoughts about our planet
 ---
 Coming soon